gemidyne/microtf2/README.md

 ![Small WarioWare logo](https://cdn.jsdelivr.net/gh/gemidyne/microtf2@master/assets/square-logo-200x200.png)
 Yet another WarioWare plugin for Team Fortress 2 servers.

+## Install Guide
+We have written a guide to assist you on installing the gamemode on your TF2 Server - read it here: https://www.gemidyne.com/projects/warioware/install-guide/

+## Commands
+See wiki page for more information: https://github.com/gemidyne/microtf2/wiki/Console-Commands

+## Console Variables
+See wiki page for more information: https://github.com/gemidyne/microtf2/wiki/Console-Variables

 ## Repository info

 The /src folder contains the plugin source-code.